 My PCI is the worst sometimes.
 I’ll be out with friends and she’ll scream ideas at me.
 When I’m with family, she whispers random facts that I should remember to go back through and edit.
 Do you know when she shuts up?
 When a blank Word document is right in front of me…

 At times, I wish I could sit down with her and write a contract.

-I, Robin’s PCI, shall not tell, scream, shout, whisper, or even try to talk about writing or editing to Robin when she’s with friends, family, or out in public.
-If so, I am to be put in time-out and never come out until called upon again.
+I, Robin’s PCI, will not tell, scream, or even talk about writing or editing to Robin when she’s unavailable.
+If so, I will go to time-out and never come out until called upon again.

-Oh, I wish that was real.
 As I’ve mentioned before, writing is not a job I can clock out of.
-It’s one of those jobs that wears you down because you can never leave.
-All of this creativity is trapped inside of me, begging to get out.
+It’s a job that wears me down because I never leave.
+Creativity is trapped inside me, begging to get out.
 My PCI tries to manage it all, but let’s face it: she’s a terrible manager.

 One of my favorite Ted Talks called Your elusive creative genius talks about when creative inspirations come at bad times.
 Instead of getting upset, this one writer stopped what he was doing, turned to his PCI, and said, “Excuse me.
 Can you not see that I’m driving?
 Do I look like I can write down a song right now?
 You know, if you really want to exist, come back at a more opportune moment when I can take care of you.
 Otherwise, go bother somebody else today.”

-Over the years, I’ve forgotten about this Ted Talk, which is terrible to say because it is such an amazing Ted Talk on the creative process.
-I’ve never seen a better one.
-But remembering the Ted Talk again made me think about all the writers out there who don’t know or the writers like me who’ve forgotten how much power we can have over our PCI.
+Over the years, I’ve forgotten about this Ted Talk, which is terrible to say because it is such an amazing one.
+Remembering the Ted Talk made me think about how much power we have over our PCI.